Steptoe and Son (film): Plot

 Some months later, Harold tracks down Zita and finds that she is pregnant, and when he assumes he is the father she does not disabuse him.
 Harold offers to take care of them both and persuades Zita to go with him, but on returning home Albert makes it clear that he does not like her and she flees.
 A short while later, the two men find a baby in the horse's stable.
 Harold assumes that the child is Zita's, and, with Albert's help, takes on its rearing.
-They argue over what name to give the baby, with Albert insisting he have his name, and Harold eventually compromises by naming him Albert Jeremy at the christening but always refers to him as Jeremy.
+On the way to the christening, they argue over what name to give the baby, with Albert insisting he be named Albert Winston (after himself and former UK prime minister Winston Churchill), while Harold rebuffs this, suggesting Old English names, but he struggles to decide, so he requests it be named after the vicar.
+Unbeknownst to Harold, the vicar's name is Albert.
+As such, Harold names him Albert Jeremy, but always refers to him as Jeremy.

 Returning from work one day, Harold finds the baby has been taken from his pram while Albert was asleep.
 An unsigned note left in the pram convinces Harold it is from Zita wanting the child back.
-Searching for her, Harold comes across her stripping in a local rugby club where she is grabbed by some men in the audience.
-Attempting to save her, Harold is beaten up and is only rescued when Zita and her musician save him by taking him into her dressing room.
+Searching for her, Harold comes across her stripping in a local rugby club where she is grabbed by some of the rugby players.
+Attempting to save her, Harold is beaten up by the rugby players and is only rescued when Zita and her musician save him by taking him into her dressing room.
 Harold hears a baby's cries but, when he pulls back a curtain, he finds a mixed-race baby.
 It turns out that Zita and her musician, who is black, are a couple.
-Harold then realises that 'Jeremy' was not Zita's baby and was not his child.
+Harold then realises that "Jeremy" was not Zita's baby and was not his child.

+The flashback ends and again shows Harold and Albert riding home in their horse and cart.
+Harold laments that he "must be the only bloke who lost two kids in one day".
+They then both give V sign to a Rolls-Royce honking behind them, and after the car passes it is revealed that the passenger is a royal high-ranking naval officer, implied to be Prince Philip, Duke of Edinburgh (who gives them the V sign in return).
+The credits roll as they ride on The Mall.